40 Toddler Food Ideas – 2 weeks’ worth of realistic breakfast, snack, lunch, and dinner ideas for your toddler and family!

 I like to carry my toddler’s snacks around in this small container so that I don’t have to lug around a ton of food with me on our daily outings.
 If you want even more toddler snacks ideas, then check out my post called 14 On-The-Go Toddler Snacks.

-• Chopped blackberries, sliced carrots and chopped Kashi granola bar in our snack bento box.
+• Chopped blackberries, sliced carrots, and chopped Kashi granola bar are in our snack bento box.

-• Trail Mix (chopped cashews, craisins, dried pineapple, sunflower seeds and pistachios), mandarin orange sections and a string cheese.
+• Trail Mix (chopped cashews, craisins, dried pineapple, sunflower seeds, and pistachios), mandarin orange sections, and string cheese.

 • Sliced apples with a squeeze of lemon juice on them to help them stay fresh, turkey rollups and cut red peppers.

-• Applesauce pouch, organic gummy chews (for potty training reward) and a string cheese.
+• Applesauce pouch, organic gummy chews (for potty training reward), and string cheese.
 Again, was on the run with this one.

 Toddler Lunch Ideas